Master of Theological Studies Course Descriptions

-THEO 501 Systematic Theology and Theological Method
+THEO 501 Systematic Theology and the Theological Method (3 credits)

 This course examines the foundations of theology and theological method.
-It explores the role of scripture, doctrine, ecclesial practice, philosophy and the sciences in theological reflection.
+It explores the role of Scripture, doctrine, ecclesial practice, philosophy and the sciences in theological reflection.
 It examines the distinctive and diverse methods that are employed in contemporary Christian thought with special emphasis on practical theology.
 The central themes of faith, revelation, God, creation and eschatology are addressed.

-THEO 502 Historical Development of Christian Tradition
+THEO 502 Historical Development of Christian Tradition (3 credits)

 This course studies the development of Christian theological tradition in its unity and diversity, through the contributions of major theological figures, critical movements within the Christian community and the social context in which theology is formed.
-It explores a variety of approaches to theological inquiry from classical tradition to modern revisions in interpretation, diversity and the research skills necessary for doing theology today.
+It explores a variety of approaches to theological inquiry from classical tradition to modern revisions in interpretation, diversity and the research skills necessary for studying theology today.

-THEO 503 Scripture and Biblical Interpretation
+THEO 503 Scripture and Biblical Interpretation (3 credits)

-THEO 504 Christian Ethics
+THEO 504 Christian Ethics (3 credits)